+Can the Florida Supreme Court Lease Be Modified For More Than One Year?
 This seems to be a question we get asked quite often.
 The good news, is that there is a definitive answer.
 Have a Lease question?
 Need a Lease Drafted?
-The Law Office of Ryan S. Shipp, PLLC is here to assist.
-Call us today @ (561) 699-0399.
+The Law Office of Ryan S. Shipp, PLLC and its team of qualified and experienced West Palm Beach Landlord Tenant and Eviction Attorneys are here to help.
+Call us today @ 561.699.0399.

 In 1950, the Supreme Court of Florida decided the case Keyes Co. v.
 Dade County Bar Ass’n.
 This case is significant because the Court determined that a real estate licensee is permitted to complete real estate sales contracts, as long as the licensee is involved in the contract’s negotiation.
 Although the act described above is the practice of law, the Court allowed a limited exception because, as the Court noted, licensees are subject to strict oversight by the Florida Real Estate Commission.
 In the end, the Keyes decision laid the foundation for fill-in-the-blank style real estate forms, such as the Florida Realtors®/Florida Bar contract (“FAR/BAR”).